With cold weather coming in Circleville, you may be questioning when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Cover Your Air Conditioner During Fall

-A breathable canvas cover will halt leaves, nuts and other waste from dropping into your unit.
+A breathable canvas cover will halt leaves, nuts and other rubbish from getting into your system.

 Related: Tips for Cleaning Your System